fvalenza/pyplusplus11/README.md

 This Python package uses [setuptools](https://setuptools.readthedocs.io/en/latest/) for packaging.
 One can install it in several ways:

+Warning: When running multiple times install or tests commands, you may come with an error stating that there is a conflict with CMakeCache.txt files.
+It generally comes because the build/ directory is out of date.
+If so, you need to `rm -r build/` directory

 ##### i/ Local install of python package